NullMember/VIRTUAL16/docs/assembling.md

 This document written for using suggested way of assembling VIRTUAL16 program (for more information go to [README](../README.md))

 ### Never use .ORG statement
 VIRTUAL16 have JMP and JSR instructions.
 You can write subroutines in your program and call them in VIRTUAL16 mode.
 JMP and JSR instruction calculates real location while executing instruction.
 If you use .org, calculation result is probably wrong.
-So never use .org statement.
+So never use .org statement for VIRTUAL16 program.
+You can use .org statement for 6502 routine

 ### RET instruction must always last instruction
 RET instruction returns from VIRTUAL16.
 Instruction fetchs last PC from VIRTUAL16 program counter and return 6502 mode.
 If you place RET instruction between another VIRTUAL16 instructions return address will wrong.

-### For INC, DEC, ASL, ASR, LSL, LSR, ROR, RRC, ROL, RLC instructions use (#COUNT - 1)
+### For INC, DEC, ASR, LSL, LSR, ROR, RRC, ROL, RLC instructions use (#COUNT - 1)
 VIRTUAL16 supports incrementing, decrementing and shifting register multiple times in 1 instruction.
 For technical limitations #count must be 4-bit.
 Since inc, dec or shift 0 times is meaningless and word width is 16-bit I decided to use #COUNT + 1 while executing instruction.
 So if you write

     INC R0, #0